 Increasingly people are looking for alternatives to the traditional funeral in a church or crematorium chapel.
 It's worth knowing that you can hold a funeral anywhere - your home, a community hall, a room in a pub or sports club. and there are now other options too, such as Green or Woodland Burial Grounds and Long Barrows.

 Soulton Long Barrow

-The proposed new Long Barrow at Soulton will offer a memorial space in beautiful countryside in Shropshire where you can celebrate the life of your loved one within a a living landscape.
+The new Long Barrow at Soulton offers a memorial space in beautiful countryside in Shropshire where you can celebrate the life of your loved one within a a living landscape.